12 min read

 My overall goal is to get to a point where I’m researching each post for one to two hours and writing for four hours.
 Sometimes that happens and sometimes it doesn’t.
 Some posts are just easier to write than others and that will always be the case.
 But I like having the goal out in front of me with each post.

 Once I’m done writing, I plug the post into our handy blog post template we use to standardize all of the elements of every post we write.
 It has space for headline options, keyword research, a meta description, social media posts, and more.

-Download the blog template we use to produce high-quality posts every time for your own content strategy.
+Download our blog template for your own content strategy

 When I’m done filling in the template blanks, it’s off for editing.